mvrozanti/creepy-salhack/README.md

 There is no git history because it contains personal info.

 Created by `ionar2` and many [others](https://github.com/ionar2/salhack/graphs/contributors).
 If you have any legal disagreements, please read [this](https://help.github.com/en/github/site-policy/guide-to-submitting-a-dmca-takedown-notice)

+## Updates in Creepy Branch

+In global locations llamas and mules added.
+In autobuilder penis and nomad hut modes added.